Apply for a permit to fell trees on a private lot

 Required documents

-• Planting plan (ideally on a copy of the certificate of location), for trees to be felled for reasons 1 and 3 indicated on the application form to be completed below
+- Planting plan (ideally on a copy of the certificate of location), to identify the location and species of tree(s) to be planted, when the reasons for felling indicated on the application form to be completed below are 1 or 3.

 If applicable:

-• Report by an expert recognized by the borough (such as a forest engineer or agronomist), explaining why the tree should be felled
+- Report from an expert recognized by the borough (such as a forestry engineer or agronomist) with photos, explanations and recommendations

 Communication channels